BenEgeDeniz/AuraLock/README.md

 ### 6. Troubleshooting

-If you encounter issues such as missing notifications, ensure that your notification daemon (e.g., `dunst`) is installed and running.
-You can install it using:
+If you encounter issues, such as missing notifications, make sure your system's notification daemon is installed and running.
+For example, you can install `dunst` using:

 ```bash
 sudo apt install dunst
 ```

-To view the logs generated by AuraLock, use:
+To view logs generated by AuraLock, which can help with troubleshooting:

 ```bash
 sudo journalctl -u auralock.service
 ```

+If the screen locks unexpectedly, even when the device is within range, consider increasing the `TIME_THRESHOLD_SECONDS` parameter in your `config.json`.
+This can help mitigate potential Bluetooth interference.

 ## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests to improve AuraLock.
+Contributions to AuraLock are welcome!
+Whether it's reporting bugs, suggesting improvements, or submitting code, your input is valuable.
+Feel free to open issues or pull requests on the GitHub repository.

+---